Jezzamonn/ld-base/README.md

 # ld-base
-Code utilities for Ludum Dare
+Base stuff for Ludum Dare

-This is a bunch of core game stuff stuff, mostly a simplified version of the code from my last Ludum Dare.
-Also the base typescript building stuff.
+This is a small game engine, mostly a simplified version of the code from my last Ludum Dare.
+Includes the following:

+- A general game loop
+- Basic platformer physics
+- Level parsing from gif files
+- Code for loading & rendering sprites from Aseprite
+- Code for playing sound effects
+- Some rough touch controls
+- All the configuration for the typescript tooling

 ![demo.gif](demo.gif)